T-Lind/cost_mechnaisms_for_planning/README.md

 ## Running the code

 The code has been containerized and MUST be run on Python 3.9.
 Libraries used are not compatible with other versions.

+The current `Dockerfile` will run the code in the `main.py` file.
+It demonstrates all functionality of the codebase.

+When running locally, the `main.ipynb` file contains the code to run the experiments.
+The code is well-documented and should be easy to follow.

+## Questions?

+If you have any questions, feel free to reach out to me at [tiernanlind@tamu.edu](mailto:tiernanlind@tamu.edu).

+## Acknowledgements

+Dylan A. Shell
+Hazhar Rahmani